SanderMertens/bake/README.md

 This installs the bake executable to your home directory.
 Additionally the installer creates a script in `/usr/local/bin` that lets you run bake from anywhere.
 To be able to write to `/usr/local/bin`, **the installer may ask for your password**.

+The C language plugin is installed by default.
+For C-specific configuration parameters, see the README file in the plugin repository: https://github.com/cortoproject/driver-bake-c.

 ## Goal
 The goal of bake is to bring a level of abstraction to building software that is comparable with `npm`.
 Tools like `make`, `cmake` and `premake` abstract away from writing your own compiler commands by hand, but still require users to create their own buildsystem, with proprietary mechanisms for specifying dependencies, build configurations etc.